wotaoyin/IterativeDisplay/ReadMe.md

 ### Class Definition

-Here is a brief overview of the class properties and methods:
+Here is a brief overview of the class properties and methods in [IterativeDisplay.m](./IterativeDisplay.m):

 ```matlab
 classdef IterativeDisplay < handle